alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 4. There will then be a password prompt.
   And as you haven’t set a password yet - click "Forgotten password"
 5. Complete the requested information (captcha and the phone number you provided on registration)
+6. Generate a new password using the [Secure Password Generator we set up](https://passwordsgenerator.net/?length=20&symbols=0&numbers=1&lowercase=1&uppercase=1&similar=1&ambiguous=0&client=1&autoselect=1).
-6. Reset your password by following the instructions
+7. Reset your password by following the instructions

-:warning: Do **not** use special characters or symbols in your password.
+:warning: Do **not** use special characters or symbols in your passwordif you prefer to pass on using the Secure Password Generator.
 If you do, you may be unable to type them in the virtual keyboard to access the secure environment.
 Choose an alphanumeric password with minimum length of 12 characters, with at least one of each: